akielaries/misc-MCU/README.md

 ## Arduino Sketches

-C/C++ code for arduino dev boards.
-Files are fairly unstructured but serve plenty of purpose!
+"C/C++" code for arduino dev boards.
+Files and directories are fairly unstructured but maybe that'll change.